patrick-motard/dotfiles/README.md

 ## setup-edit
 Run this command if you would like to edit the setup file. (i.e. you want to install new packages)

+## tools
+cd to ~/.local/bin/tools directory in terminal

 ## sz
 sources ~/.zshrc